 Trace the vagal plexus on the esophagus down to the diaphragm (PLAY MOVIE -courtesy of UMich)

 NOTE: You will probably find the vagal fibers condensing into anterior and posterior vagal trunks, derived mostly from left and right vagus nerves respectively.
 Owing to the rotation of the abdominal gut, the esophagus drifts to the left and twists as it approaches the esophageal hiatus, which brings most of the right and left vagus nerve fibers into positions respectively dorsal and ventral to the gut.

 Trace the inferior vena cava, esophagus, and aorta to the diaphragm.

 Verify that the aorta (along with the azygos vein and thoracic duct) passes through the opening between the right and left crura of the diaphragm (aortic opening).

-Verify that the esophagus, accompanied by the vagus nerves, passes through the esophageal opening in the fleshy portion of the diaphragm.
+Verify that the esophagus, accompanied by the vagus nerves, passes through the esophageal opening of the diaphragm.
 The vena cava passes through the central tendon.

 5. VENOUS AND LYMPHATIC DRAINAGE OF THE THORAX

 Find the azygos vein where it empties into the superior vena cava (PLAY MOVIE -courtesy of UMich).

 Follow this vein down along the posterior wall of the thorax on the right side.

 Note its relationship to the aorta on the left side of the posterior wall of the thorax.